HatiEth/ethsset/README.md

 **Anything marked with `?` is an optional parameter.
 The default value if any is described with `| value`.**
 For example: You can specify the version of Ninja atleast required, but it is purely optional.

+### Testing ethsset

+You can test your configuration by using the `ethsset test` command.
+This will perform a dry run on ninja executing no actual tasks but providing the same output as if run normally.

 ### Ninja Configuration (ninja)

 	{